2dareis2do/react-gridster-demo/README.md

 Starting from the left try to connect the start and end cells by clicking or touching on adjacent horizontal or vertical cells.

+## Todo
+Implement priority queue to iterate through available paths heap and show alternative routes using A* alogorith or similar

 ## Demo

 You [can view a demo here](http://dev.danlobo.co.uk/devproto/react-gridster-demo/build/).